lu-pl/lodkit/README.md

 print(ns_check)  # True
 ```

-### ClosedOntologyNamespace, DefinedOntologyNamespace
+## ClosedOntologyNamespace, DefinedOntologyNamespace
-`lodkit.ClosedOntologyNamespace` and `lodkit.DefinedOntologyNamespace` are `rdflib.ClosedNamespace` and `rdflib.DefinedNameSpace` subclasses respectively
+`lodkit.ClosedOntologyNamespace` and `lodkit.DefinedOntologyNamespace` are `rdflib.ClosedNamespace` and `rdflib.DefinedNameSpace` subclasses
-which are able to load namespace members based on an ontology.
+that are able to load namespace members based on an ontology.

 ```python
 crm = ClosedOntologyNamespace(ontology="./CIDOC_CRM_v7.1.3.ttl")